Primary PE and Sports Premium Funding

 What is it?

-The government are spending over £450 million on improving physical education (PE) and sport in primary schools over the 3 academic years 2013 to 2014, 2014 to 2015 and 2015 to 2016.
-This funding is being allocated to primary school head teachers.
+The government are committed to improving physical education (PE) and sport in primary schools.
+Funding has been allocated to primary schools.
 The funding is ring-fenced and so can only be spent on provision of PE and sport in schools.

 Who is accountable?